JosefButts/SampleChatAssistant/README.md

 ## Additional Information

 - Ensure that your Docker daemon is running before executing any Docker or Makefile commands.
+- If `make` is not available on your system, you can directly use the equivalent `docker-compose` commands listed in the "Using Docker Compose" section above.
 - For any issues or contributions, please refer to the project's issue tracker or contact the maintainers.